 The opportunities for exploration in all directions make Colorado ideal for "pre- and post-convention activities," Robinette adds.
 And the Colorado Convention Center continues to serve as an anchor for downtown.
 As Reynolds puts it: "It's not just an exhibit hall with an auditorium attached.
 It's a huge piece of the downtown economy and downtown life."

-Albus Brooks, who currently serves on Denver City Council, views the center not only as a major component of the local economy, but also an important contributor to Denver's international business.
+Albus Brooks, former Denver City Council member, views the center not only as a major component of the local economy, but also an important contributor to Denver's international business.
 "The Colorado Convention Center places Denver on the world stage, serving more than a million visitors each year, as well as acting as an international first step into the Rockies and a gateway to our communities and our unique culture," he says.

 "When I was elected mayor in 1991, I was constantly asked the question 'What city do you want Denver to be like?
 New York?
 Chicago?
 San Francisco, Atlanta or others?'
 I said none of the above.
 I want people in those cities and others to wish they lived in Denver.
 Part of what makes a city great is being a top tier convention destination with a state-of-the-art convention center.
 To achieve that, we had to add the Hyatt Regency hotel, which brought more business to Denver, spurred growth in construction of other hotel rooms and created many new jobs.
 To be a great meeting destination, you also need a great airport, a city of diversity and a city that offers sports, arts and culture and great destination appeal.
 I think we have now accomplished the goal that I had in 1991."